About Me

 CX Stiltskin: Turning Tickets Into $200K

-Proved 4,000+ helpdesk tickets could generate $200K revenue by fixing exact pain points customers complained about.
+Case study from my pre-COVID ecommerce years where 4,000+ helpdesk tickets could get spun into gold and generate $200K revenue by fixing actual pain points that customers complained about.

 ⚠️ Your mileage may vary: Results depend on your specific CSAT goblins and available pixie dust.